Welcome to Lars "Stockis" Liljeryd website,

 The Genius Clinic.

-I run together with my fiancée Ninna a small research clinic
+Together with my girlfriend I run a small research clinic

 "GeniKliniken".We specialize in diabetes, sleep-apnea,